CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 tackle changes, as and when they are needed, and it seems to be working well.
 Maybe I'll build in unit tests at some point, not sure if this is needed for such a small project.

-I hope you enjoyed this short post, if you want to have a look at the code, you can find it on my GitHub:
+I hope you enjoyed this short post.
+If you want to have a look at the code, you can find it on my GitHub:

 [https://github.com/CheeseCake87/CheeseCake87](https://github.com/CheeseCake87/CheeseCake87)